jaz998/Self-driving-Car-Advanced-Lane-Finding-Project/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I think the pipeline might fail when the lanes are marked in colors other than yellow and light.
+A solution to this is to include filters to identify more colors.

+In addition, if the lanes are not directly in front of the car the pipeline may fail too.